 It is also evident that the distribution of updates across the set of announced prefixes and originating ASNs is far more skewed than IPv4.
-In the final two weeks of 2018 the most unstable 50 IPv6 prefixes accounted for some 40% of the total update volume, and the most unstable 50 Origin ASNs account for some 70% of the updates.
-The distribution of updates is shown in Figures 11 and 12.
+In the final two weeks of 2020 the most unstable 50 IPv6 prefixes accounted for some 5% of the total update volume (compared to 13% of updates for the 50 most unstable prefixes in IPv4), and the most unstable 50 Origin ASNs account for some 64% of the updates (compared to 34% in IPv4).
+The distribution of updates is shown in Figures 10 and 11.